digbmc/germantown-y/_exhibits/The-Pool-Exhibition.md

 <p>This photograph displays the various swimming programming that were available, including the option to enroll in life saving courses.
 It also includes the written detail that the pool provides sterilized swimwear.

-Oral History Quotes About the Pool:
+Oral History Quotes About the Pool, Fall of 2023:

-An interview with Arleen Olshan about her experience with using the pool as a space to meet other LGBTQ women:
+An interview with Arleen Olshan, the former art director at the Y, about her experience with using the pool as a space to meet other LGBTQ women:

 Arleen Olshen: One thing I should tell you, too, that the pool, the swimming pool?
 On Tuesday nights, back in the day, when we were part of Radicalesbians, like in the 1970s, early 1970s, there was nude swimming there on Tuesday nights.